cdcavell/Building-AI-Chatbots-in-.NET-Core-A-Developers-Practical-Guide/DEVELOPMENT-ISSUES.md

 >[Just My Code - Visual Studio](https://learn.microsoft.com/en-us/visualstudio/debugger/just-my-code?view=vs-2022)

 Once enabled, the debugger will **only break on exceptions in your own code**, making the debugging experience much clearer.

+🤖 Note

+_Resolution of this issue was assisted using **[GitHub Copilot in Visual Studio](https://visualstudio.microsoft.com/github-copilot/)**, which provided contextual insights and recommendations during troubleshooting._

 <hr />